 We will check that the system complies with the approved designs.

 You will need this for your Certificate of Occupancy.
 Learn more on the Victorian Building Authority website.

-Include in your request:
+You will need to include in your request:

 - the reference number for your approved designs (found on your approval letter)

 - a close-up photo of the orifice plate (the metal plate attachment with a hole that controls the flow of stormwater) with a measurement of the diameter of the orifice plate.

 - make changes

 - submit another request for an additional inspection

-- pay another inspection fee, depending on the changes needed.
+- pay another inspection fee.